New Jersey Murder Defense Lawyer

 If you can show you are innocent of these underlying crimes, you can be found innocent of murder.
 However, if convicted of felony murder, you will be facing at least 30 years behind bars because felony murder is automatically charged as a first degree offense in New Jersey.

 If you are facing murder charges in Cherry Hill, Washington Township, Atlantic City, or elsewhere in South Jersey, it’s important to know that the death penalty is not an option; it was abolished in New Jersey in 2007.
 However, the consequences associated with a first degree murder conviction are life-changing.
 So you must act quickly.
 When you bring Camden County criminal attorney Jill Cohen in as your defense lawyer against murder charges, she will begin to defend you immediately by filing motions to get your charges and bail reduced and by conducting extensive and meaningful investigation.

 Penalties for murder charges in New Jersey include a mandatory minimum sentence of 30 years in prison.
-A life sentence is the maximum penalty for first degree murderer convictions.
+A life sentence is the maximum penalty for first degree murder convictions.
 If aggravating circumstances, such as murdering a police officer or prior convictions, are involved, the punishment is likely to be more severe.
 An example of intentional murder would be if someone is accused of committing an arson and people die as a result.
-Camden prosecutors will likely attempt to prove the intentional act was committed in a purposeful and knowing murder which a reasonable person should know would result in death.
+Camden prosecutors will likely attempt to prove the intentional act was committed in a purposeful and knowing manner which a reasonable person should know would result in death.

 That being said, there are solid defense strategies against charges of first degree murder.
 In fact, Ms. Cohen has defended many murder cases in New Jersey and is currently defending cases in Atlantic County, Gloucester County, Burlington County, and Camden County, NJ.
 There are a number of ways to fight against murder charges.
 Rest assured, Ms. Cohen will explore all of your options and choose the best defense strategy for you.